yunusemrejr/yunusemrejr/README.md

-dev ∎ // from circuits ⇌ software // professional problem creator ↭ solver // ▓
+dev ∎ // data flows from circuits ⇌ software , what a combo! // professional problem creator ↭ solver // ▓

-Machine listens to data, data listens to machine, I just observe their little game.

-__Hi!
-I'm Yunus Emre Vurgun, an IT specialist and software developer specializing in software design, industrail applications, security, software architecture and some similar stuff.

 __
 **Reach me at:** yunus@yunusemrevurgun.com